akbarratt/rb101/LOG.md

 I started this progress log partway through RB101.
 Newest entries first.

+### Day 121: Friday June 25, 2021

+**Pomodoros Completed**: 5

+**Today's Progress**: Started the Tic Tac Toe walk-through, fixed some Anki cards, finished the exercise from PEDAC group this week

+**My Feelings**: Quite tired today!
+A little tough to focus.
+Need to prioritize rest this weekend or I'm not gonna have any brainspace next week.

 ### Day 120: Thursday June 24, 2021

 **Pomodoros Completed**: 3